METRO E Line (Hennepin/France) project

 Faster transit is coming to the Route 6 corridor

-The METRO E Line is a planned bus rapid transit (BRT) line that will provide faster and more reliable service in the Route 6 corridor along Hennepin Avenue, University Avenue/4th Street, and France Avenue.
+The METRO E Line is a planned bus rapid transit (BRT) line that will provide faster and more reliable service in the Route 6 corridor along University Avenue/4th Street, Hennepin Avenue, and France Avenue from the University of Minnesota to Southdale.
 BRT brings better amenities, faster service, and a more comfortable ride.

 - Faster, frequent service